soffes/blog/archive/cheddar/2012-07-30-cheddar-for-ios-is-now-open-source/cheddar-for-ios-is-now-open-source.markdown

 ---
-title: Cheddar for iOS is Now Open Source
+tags:
+- ios
-categories: ios opensource
+- opensource
 ---

+# Cheddar for iOS is Now Open Source

 This is a big day for Cheddar!
 I’m super excited to announce Cheddar for iOS is now open source! ==You can see the code [on GitHub](https://github.com/nothingmagical/cheddar-ios).==